biglocalnews/warn-scraper/docs/sources.md

 ## To do

-These 19 areas need a scraper:
+These 18 areas need a scraper:

 - Arkansas
 - Colorado
 - Hawaii
 - Massachusetts
-- Michigan
 - Minnesota
 - Mississippi
 - Nevada